 The Eight Mansions

 The Eight Mansions are a form of Chinese numerology also known as Kua numbers.
 This modality assigns numbers to both your and sex, adding these numbers together and reducing them down until just one remains.
-These numbers are often calculated and used by feng shui practitioners (typically those that follow the Classical and Flying Stars schools) to determine where you should locate important areas of your home (think: your bedroom or front door), as well as your compatibility with other people.
+These numbers are often calculated and used by feng shui practitioners (typically those that follow the Classical and Flying Stars schools) to determine where you should decorate or put important areas of your home (think: your bedroom or front door), as well as your compatibility with other people.